adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 #### Collection and processing is necessary for taking steps prior to enter into a contract - Art.
 6 (1) b GDPR {: #contract-permission }

 The collection and processing of your personal data may be necessary for the performance of a contract to which you may be a party.
 Prior to entering into such a contract, the collection and processing of your personal data may also be necessary in order to take steps at your request.
-This applies for installation (data gathered by the browser and / or app store) and the use of our products.
+This applies for installation (data gathered by the browser and / or app store), account and payment information, and the use of our products.

 Also, all data you provide us with in connection with your application is necessary for the sole purpose of hiring new employees and therefore evaluating and selecting applicants including for example setting up and conducting interviews and tests, evaluating and assessing the results thereto and as is otherwise needed in the recruitment processes including the final recruitment (meaning taking steps prior to enter into an employment contract).
 If you don’t send us your application data, your application cannot be taken into account.